|Research Tips When Choosing a College|

 Where can you find information?

-Most colleges have websites where you can find detailed information on admissions, academics, financial aid, and student life, as well as take a virtual tour of campus.
+College websites have detailed information on admissions, academics, financial aid, and student life, as well as virtual tours of campus.
 In addition, other education-related websites provide general information on selecting a college, careers and majors, "best of" lists, and student reviews.
 Keep in mind that some websites may be more reliable than others.
 In addition, college guidebooks describe and compare colleges down to the smallest details.
 Ask your local reference librarian or your child's high school guidance counselor to recommend some of the best resources.

 The goal of your research is to create a list of colleges that match up well with your child's interests and abilities, and your pocketbook.